Strategic Adjustments

 How has Selkirk College reduced its deficit?

 To meet the decline in international enrolment, we have suspended the intakes of several programs and introduced new cost-saving measures, including strategic hiring, better space utilization and spending restrictions.
-The college is closing learning centres in Kaslo and Nakusp and the Victoria Street Campus, formerly the Kootenay School of the Arts (KSA), in Nelson.
+The college closed the Applied Research and Innovation Centre building, relocating work to campuses in Castlegar and Nelson.
+It is closing learning centres in Kaslo and Nakusp and the Victoria Street Campus, formerly the Kootenay School of the Arts (KSA), in Nelson.

 We’re trying to minimize layoffs by identifying voluntary workforce reduction opportunities.
 We’ll be leaving several vacant positions unfilled and have not renewed contracts in some cases.